Your Open Day guide

 We’ll send you details of your course talk time and location before you visit.
-Take a look at our Open Day Guide to get a rough idea of what the day includes.
+Take a look at last year's Open Day Guide to get a rough idea of what the day includes.
 An updated guide will be available a couple of weeks before the event.

 If you change your mind about which course talk you’d like to attend or you want to see what other courses can offer on the day, it’s not a problem to switch talks or fit in an extra one if you have time.

 Not signed up to any Open Day yet?
 Secure your spot now.

 We know that moving away from home is a big step.
 We want to make sure you find accommodation to suit your needs.

 Our Open Days give you the chance to look around many of our halls of residence to compare options and see where you’ll be living.
 Tours run from 10am–3pm.
 There’s no need to book – just turn up and join the next tour.